zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 I will try to allow some time at the end, and I'm planning an Open Space, but here are some preliminary tips and tricks:
 - Don't rush into digitizing.
 The effort that you put into organizing can pay dividends, because moving around unsorted files can be annoying.
 - Don't reinvent the wheel if you don't have to.
 Research what other folks have done to digitize similar content.
-Check out reddit posts if Reddit still exisits when you're doing your work.
+Check out Reddit posts if Reddit still exists when you're doing your work.
 - It's not a race, so take it slow and steady.
 Try to take the time to add metadata (like notes or dates written on photos) while you're working, because you may not be looking at the physical media again in the foreseeable future.
 - Find ways to make it fun.
 Listen to podcasts, watch TV, or do something to allow yourself to enjoy the process.
 - If some of the stuff you have brings up questions, write them down!
 Reach out to folks to answer any questions you have or get more context that you may be missing.